mukultripathi2000/Team-Organizer/README.md

 - Manage and organize your team's tasks and members
 - Create your own team
 - Join a new team using their teamID
-- Add members to team directly using thier userID
+- Add members to team directly using their userID
-- Only admins can add task to thier team members
+- Only admins can add task to their team members

 ## Built with
 - Front-end - [React.js](https://reactjs.org/)